Nested Sampling with Normalising Flows for Gravitational-Wave Inference: Results

 \section{Results}

 We chose to evaluate the performance of our sampling algorithm, \nessai, with simulated gravitational-wave signals from \ac{CBC}.
 The parameter is multi-dimensional and various parameters are correlated which can prove challenging when sampling.
 The likelihood, as defined in \cref{sec:gw_likelihood}, is also typically computationally costly to evaluate, making it well suited to our sampler, however, this depends on the waveform approximant used and length of the observation.
 We first use probability-probability plots to check the consistency of our sampler and then compare our results to those obtained using \dynesty.
-We then highlight how the likelihood computation can be parallelised in \nessai before finally discussing various diagnostics that can ne used to identify problems during sampling and tune the sampler settings.
+We then highlight how the likelihood computation can be parallelised in \nessai before finally discussing various diagnostics that can be used to identify problems during sampling and tune the sampler settings.

 We use \bilbypipe and \bilby \cite{Ashton:2019} to simulate 128 injections using \imrphenomp \cite{Schmidt:2012,Khan:2019} sampled at 2048 Hz with 4-second observing time in a three detector network with AdLIGO Hanford, AdLIGO Livingston and AdVirgo at design sensitivity \cite{Aasi:2013wya}.
+We set the minimum frequency to 20 Hz and Gaussian noise is added to the injections using the PSDs for each detector.
 We choose uniform priors on chirp mass $\mathcal{M} \sim \mathcal{U} \unit[[25, 35]]{\text{M}_{\odot}}$ and asymmetric mass ratio $q \sim \mathcal{U}[0.125, 1.0]$, a prior on luminosity distance that is uniform in co-moving volume on $\unit[[100, 2000]]\,{\text{Mpc}}$, a uniform prior for the reference time at the geocentre with width 0.2 and the remaining priors are set to the defaults for precessing binary black holes in \bilby \cite{Romero-Shaw:2020}, see \cref{app:priors} for a complete list.
+The specific priors on chirp mass and luminosity are chosen such that ringdown frequency \cite{Abbott:2016bqf} does not exceed the Nyquist frequency and the majority of signals have detectable optimal network \acp{SNR}, the distribution of \acp{SNR} is shown in \cref{fig:snr_dist}.

 We analyse the injections with our sampling algorithm, \nessai, outlined in \cref{sec:algorithm} and include the specific reparameterisations for gravitational wave analyses described in \cref{sec:gw_reparam}.
 We choose to analyse each injection twice: once with just phase marginalisation and once with both phase and distance marginalisation.
 Further details of the exact settings used for \nessai are provided in \cref{app:sampling-settings}.